 If you notice that your plant's leaves start to yellow, there's probably something wrong.
 Sometimes, things are out of your hands, like weather conditions that aren't ideal.
 When a plant becomes stressed, there's a risk that it will start to lose its vigor and healthy appearance.
 Some diseases than can cause plant stress include root rot and leaf spot.

-Root rot is the result of too much water and poor drainage.
-To avoid this disease, never plant parsley in waterlogged soil.
-Leaf spot is a fungus that causes yellow spotting on leaves.
+Root rot is the result of too much water and/or poor drainage.
+To avoid this disease, never plant parsley on waterlogged soil.
+Leaf spot is caused by a fungal pathogen that causes yellow spotting on leaves.
 Eventually, the diseased leaves fall off the plant, which becomes weaker and weaker.
 Avoid watering from above to keep this disease from attacking your parsley plants.
 Blight, another fungal infection, cannot be cured.
 If your plants are affected, it's best to dispose of plant material right away to prevent spreading the disease elsewhere in your garden.

-You can prevent these diseases by practicing crop rotation and never planting same-species plants in the same area from year to year.
+You can prevent these diseases by practicing crop rotation and never planting plants from the same family in the same area from year to year.
 Use irrigation hoses or carefully water from below to prevent your plants from getting soaked needlessly.
 Keeping parsley far enough apart can also help improve air circulation.
 Fungicides will work on some fungal infections, but they're not guaranteed to do away with all of them.